pascalvenema/PyPublicaties/README.md

 ## Documentation

-For more detailed information on all the capabilities, documentation will be made available in a later stadium.
+For more detailed information on all the capabilities, documentation will be made available at a later stage.

 ## Contributing